ChristinaMontasser/Election_dAPP/README.md

 **App idea:** presidential election application using BlockChain to prevent electoral fraud.

+Citizen Class --> has the id sender and elected whom.

 Exported Class --> voting

 **Attributes:**
-    Arraylist holds the sender id when they vote.
+    Arraylist of Citizen holds the citizen when they vote.

 **Functions:**